Easy ways to start zero waste living?! I hear you screaming. Zero waste can definitely feel like an overwhelming concept to grapple with.

 Recommended reading: The Zero Waste Blueprint by ME!

-- The zero waste movement often focuses too heavily on physical trash: use a water footprint calculator to assess how much water you’re using and how to use less.
+- Zero waste living often focuses too heavily on physical trash: use a water footprint calculator to assess how much water you’re using and how to use less.
 As water becomes more and more of a precious commodity, the ability to live with less will be critical.